Abdikafi-Adan/MLS-Project-1-jab-boxing-club/README.md

 # Deployment

-The project was created by using the services of GitHub and the GitPod IDE.t he project was edited in Gitpod and pushed and committed to Github repository.
+The project was created by using the services of GitHub and the GitPod IDE.
+The project was edited in Gitpod and pushed and committed to Github repository.

 ### To deploy the live  website on GitHub Pages, I applied followed the following steps:
 1. Navigate to the project’s repository